Dr. Gary Tanchak, D.C.

 Ergonomics is Key

-Here we have to pay attention to the length of the handle.
 The most notorious back problems affect the lower back.
 You want to get a massage gun that you can comfortably use on your back.

 We also understand that some people (those with large body mass and the elderly) may find it hard to easily use a massage gun on their backs.
 For this reason, we don’t believe the regular T-shaped massage guns are suitable for back pain.